gtpWebDev/skeleton-react-single-page-app/README.md

 ```

 Added **lib/axiosUtility.js** with some generalised axios functionality - for gets, posts, etc. and also with interceptors - here, mainly pre-request functions to add the JSON Web Token to the request header.

+Added **constants/backendRequests.js** with some fairly self explanatory constants, which set-up the initial app to communicate with the backend locations in the env.development and .production files, which are eplxained higher up in this file.

 #### Set-up handling of local storage with Auth Service class